 - 1. The horse will perform two (2) disciplines in one (1) class.
 Harness (Pleasure) Driving & Halter in Hand.
 The two (2) disciplines are to be judged equally and combined for final placing.
 Any horse disqualified for one (1) division is disqualified from the class. - a.
 There will be one (1) class: Stallion, Geldings and Mares combined. - b.
 Each division will be subject to the Open class rules for that division -unless otherwise stated in class description. - c.
 Horse must be Three (3) years of age or older. - d.
 No youth under eighteen (18) may show a stallion. - e.
 One (1) Assistant or Header will be allowed in the arena only for the heading & unharnessing of the horse. - f.
 Exhibitor and assistant must be properly attired. - 2.
 Class Procedure: - a.
 Horse will enter the arena at a working trot, then perform the gaits both directions and any other maneuver asked for by Judge.
 Horse will be asked to back. - b.
 The call judge will blow whistle or signal the drivers and headers, as a team to remove cart and harness from horse and do any grooming or halter changes.
-Each horse and handler will go to the rail in the order of completion.
-After a two (2) minute time limit the call judge will again blow whistle or signal time up.
-Any horse not removed from cart or harness and not on the rail will be disqualified. - c.
-Headers will be asked to exit the arena with cart and harness, in an orderly manner.
+Each horse and handler will go to the rail in the order of completion. - c.
+Headers will be asked to exit the arena with cart and harness, in an orderly manner. - d.

-- d.
 HORSES ARE TO REMAIN IN THE SAME ORDER FOR THE REST OF THE CLASS AS THEY WENT TO RAIL. - e.
 Horses will be judged at halter.
 No teeth will be checked.
 Horses will line up head to tail for inspection.
 Horses will not be asked to move, being they showed movement in cart.
 Sponsored by: Pat West/Tara Sandall.